Privacy policy

 Devon Carers does not undertake unsolicited marketing and will not sell, rent or otherwise share your information to 3rd parties for marketing purposes.

-With your consent we do send out information about our services and other carers related news, initiatives and activities.
+With your consent we send out information about our services and other carers related news, initiatives and activities.

 Should you no longer wish to receive this information simply let us know, by email to Info@devoncarers.org.uk or call our helpline on 03456 434 435.